learn-co-curriculum/phase-4-cookies-and-sessions-readme/README.md

 the `pageviews_remaining`, the signature won't match, and Rails will silently ignore the cookie and set a new one.

 Cryptography is a deep rabbit hole.
-At this point, you don't need to worry about the specifics of how cryptography works, just that Rails and other frameworks use it to ensure that session data which is set on the server can't be edited by users.
+At this point, you don't need to understand the specifics of how cryptography works, just that Rails and other frameworks use it to ensure that session data which is set on the server can't be edited by users.